 Have you always had a hard time accepting compliments and feeling appreciated?
 Do you accept and appreciate yourself?

 Just like creating a vision, you will only be as big as you feel you are worth.
 You will only be able to accept a compliment to the level that you think you are worth it.
 Take a peek at how you are treating yourself and how you are accepting yourself.

 The benefit of receiving outside feedback is getting a different perspective.
-If you were trying to sound tough and powerful, but got complimented on how friendly you were, that’s a great compliment on so many levels!
+If you were trying to sound tough and powerful but got complimented on how friendly you were, that’s a great compliment on so many levels!
 Who doesn’t want to be friendly while also being strong?
-Or maybe you weren’t being as tough as you tough you were.
-Use this outside perspective and appreciate other’s willingness to look for positive.
+Or maybe you weren’t being as tough as you thought you were.
+Use this outside perspective and appreciate others’ willingness to look for the positive.